thaliproject/Tor_Onion_Proxy_Library/README.md

 // hidden services) so have lots of retry logic.
 ```

+### Android Studio
+To work on the 'android' module.
+You must have first built the universal project from gradle.
+Then import android as a project into Android Studio.
+It will import binary versions of its dependencies from the maven repository.

 ## Java
 If you are going to use this library with Java then go to the 'java' sub-directory and run 'gradlew install'.